echua3/CSUF335-Project3/README.md

 ### Project 3
 The script **project3.py** accepts two txt documents as input.
-The first file uses **substrings.p** to print the indices of the target words ascending order of their appearances and prints the words, according to the resulting of appearance from the first file returns and prints the given list of lists as a 1 dimensional sorted list.
+The first file uses **substrings.py** to print the indices of the target words ascending order of their appearances and prints the words, according to the resulting of appearance.
+The second text file uses **mergelists.py** to print the given list of lists as a 1 dimensional sorted list.

-The txt document must be in the format depicted below.
+file1.txt and file2.txt must match the descriptions described earlier.